nephelaiio/ansible-role-mongos/README.md

 ## Testing

 Please make sure your environment has [docker](https://www.docker.com) installed in order to run role validation tests.
-Additional python dependencies are listed in the [requirements file](https://github.com/nephelaiio/ansible-role-requirements/blob/master/requirements.txt)

 Role is tested against the following distributions (docker images):

   * Ubuntu Focal
   * Ubuntu Bionic
-  * Debian Buster
+  * Debian Bookworm

-You can test the role directly from sources using command ` molecule test `
+You can test the role directly from sources using command `make test`

 ## License